Top 7 WhatsApp Problems with iOS 14/13.7 and Solutions

 Fix 2: Let WhatsApp access your contacts

-If you are facing the problem right after the iOS 12/12.3/13 update, then you need to check its settings.
-Chances are that your phone could have turned off the syncing of its Contacts app with WhatsApp.
+If you face the problem right after the iOS 14/13.7 update, you need to check its settings.
+The chances are that your phone could have turned off the syncing of its Contacts app with WhatsApp.
 To resolve this, go to your phone’s privacy settings > contacts and make sure that WhatsApp is able to access your contacts.

 Furthermore, even if the option is turned on, you can toggle it off.
 Wait for a while and turn it on again to reset it.